 - Providence Strategic Growth Partners in its acquisition of Abacus Data Systems, Inc. and a majority stake in Traliant, LLC.

-- Quest Diagnostics Inc. in its $170 million acquisition of the U.S. laboratory services business of Oxford Immunotec Global PLC and in its acquisition of Blueprint Genetics.
+- Quest Diagnostics Inc. in its acquisition of the U.S. laboratory services business of Oxford Immunotec Global PLC and in its acquisition of Blueprint Genetics.